Picolab/G2S/README.md

 This will start your pico engine at `http://localhost:8080`

-## Registering pico rulesets with your pico engine
+## Registering agent rulesets with your pico engine

 Using the ruleset editor built-in to your pico engine, register these rulesets: